IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 ``curl -H "X-Dataverse-key: $API_TOKEN" -X PUT -d "former.shib.user@mailinator.com" http://localhost:8080/api/admin/authenticatedUsers/id/2/convertShibToBuiltIn``

+Rather than looking up the user's id in the ``authenticateduser`` database table, you can issue this command to get a listing of all users:

+``curl -H "X-Dataverse-key: $API_TOKEN" http://localhost:8080/api/admin/authenticatedUsers``

 Per above, you now need to tell the user to use the password reset feature to set a password for their local account.

 Debugging